j4k/j4k.github.io/_posts/2015-05-18-url-validation-php-regex.markdown

 ---
 layout: post
-title:  "URL Validation in PHP for regex."
+title:  "URL Validation in PHP with regex"
 date:   2015-05-18 20:19:11
 categories: php regex
 ---

 # URL Validation

 Processing URLs for validity according to the [living specification](https://url.spec.whatwg.org/#url-parsing) in PHP is non trivial.
 There are lots of things to consider, and lots of different things can be considered a url. `http://➡.ws/䨹'` is a valid domain according to the spec for instance, as is `http://223.255.255.254` and `http://userid:password@example.com:8080/`.
+This article is going to briefly go over two ways that I validate domains depending on my needs, runs over basic regular expressions, and gives a more complex example of a more robust regex that handles most cases in the living specification (though some cases fall through!).
+If any regular expressions wizards notice anything I could have done better here - send me a [tweet](http://twitter.com/jackw411).

 ### DNS Lookups